 Don’t think this is just for new hires either.
 Your boss could check out your social media accounts at any time.
 If you want to find a new job or hold on to the one you have you need to watch what you post.

 A possible identity thief has a far greater chance of hacking into your accounts if you share a lot of information on social media.
 If the identify thief can verify your birthday, parents' names, and city you grew up in, he’ll be one step closer to getting access to your online accounts.

 This is why you should only add people you know to your social media accounts.
 You can also help avoid identity theft by setting your account to private and limiting the amount of information you share.

-You never know your identity has been stolen unless you check your credit regularly, or go to apply for a loan and get denied.
+You will never know your identity has been stolen unless you check your credit regularly or go to apply for a loan and get denied.
 Consider using a free service like Credit Karma to check your credit score and see if you've been impacted by identity theft.
-Remember, don't pay – Credit Karma is free as long as you cancel within 7 days!
+Remember, don't pay — Credit Karma is free as long as you cancel within seven days!

 Social media can be great for connecting with old friends.
 But what happens when those friends are constantly publishing pictures of themselves in their big houses, fancy cars, and brand new toys or clothes?
 You probably feel a little envious — at least for a little while.